google-deepmind/dsprites-dataset/README.md

 # dSprites - Disentanglement testing Sprites dataset

-This repository contains our dSprites dataset, used to assess the disentanglement properties of unsupervised learning methods.
+This repository contains the dSprites dataset, used to assess the disentanglement properties of unsupervised learning methods.

 If you use this dataset in your work, please cite it as follows: